anglus/homework/README.md

 sudo service lighttpd restart
 ```

 We can check if PHP-FPM is working by creating a PHP file in `/var/www`.
 On Ubuntu the Lighttpd web server uses the `/var/www/` directory as its default *document root*.
 The document root is a directory used for storing web pages and other files that are made accessible to the public through the web server.
-There should already be a few HTML files, such as `index.html` and `index.lighttpd.html`, in your document root.
-These are placeholder pages created when you installed `lighttpd`.
+There should already be an HTML file, `index.lighttpd.html`, in your document root.
+This is the placeholder page created when you installed `lighttpd`.
 Now, let's use our text editor to create a PHP script called `info.php` to test out PHP-FPM:

 ```command
 sudo nano /var/www/info.php
 ```

-Add the following text to the file:
+Add the following text and save the file:

 ```
 [secondary_label /var/www/info.php]